Prickwillow: Other

 The combinations of banks and ditches could be a hazard for the unwary, as a newspaper article of 1872 demonstrates: Narrow Escape.
 On Saturday evening last one of our neighbours of the name of "Burt", managed to tumble off the bank into the ditch.
 Some persons passing by heard a strange gurgling sound in the ditch, and made a search, when they found the unfortunate Burt immersed and nearly exhausted; of course they rescued him.
 It appears that Burt had got "Mr. Beer's" boots on, and the bank not being wide enough for the said boots, he walked into the dyke.
 Very bad boots those for a narrow bank and dark night!

 Prickwillow had broadband fibre provision installed within the village in 2015.
-A local company, 4SG Telecom also provides broadband in the village - 4SG Telecom.
+A local company, 4SG Telecom also provides broadband in the village.

-To the east of the village are two large houses, the Vicarage and Sindalthorpe House.
-Sindalthorpe was built in 1849, and was the scene of some scandal.
-The owner used to invite young London couples up to stay and lay on entertainment – shooting, hunting, fishing and the like – for the gentlemen in question, and then disport himself with their wives.
-More recently it was the Bedford Farm until around 1985, when it moved into private ownership.
-Similarly, a mile further out is Shippea Hill Farm, now part of Frederic Hiam Ltd, with the farmhouse again in private ownership.